-1. Mistletoe, not unlike some you may have smooched beneath it, is a parasite.
-The plant sucks water and minerals through a sinister-sounding bump called a haustorium that forms on the host tree.
-It might make you feel better to know that, technically, mistletoe is only partially parasitic: The plant is capable of photosynthesis, unlike true parasites that take all of their nutrients from their hosts.
-So while mistletoe doesn’t pay rent, it does occasionally do the laundry or whip up a nice soufflé.
+The plant grows on trees, sucking up water and minerals from its host through a sinister-sounding bump called a haustorium.
+It might make you feel better to know that mistletoe is only partially parasitic: The plant is capable of photosynthesis, unlike true parasites that take all of their nutrients from their hosts.

-2. Candle companies love to peddle holiday scents labeled “Mistletoe” –- you can even buy mistletoe-scented air fresheners for your car—but the plant, says mistletoe expert Jonathan Briggs, has no scent at all.
-Briggs, who hails from Gloucestershire, England, debunks all manner of mistletoe misinformation in A Little Book About Mistletoe and on his wonderful mistletoe blog.
+Candle companies love to peddle holiday scents labeled “mistletoe.”
+You can even buy mistletoe-scented air fresheners for your car.
+But the actual plant, says mistletoe expert Jonathan Briggs, has no scent at all.
+Briggs, who hails from Gloucestershire, England, debunks all manner of mistletoe misinformation on his Mistletoe Diary blog.

-3. Throughout the ages, mistletoe has been used to treat a battery of ailments, from leprosy, worms and labor pains to high blood pressure.
-In Europe, injections of mistletoe extract are often prescribed as a complementary treatment for cancer patients.
+Over many centuries, mistletoe has been used to treat a battery of ailments, from leprosy, worms, and labor pains to high blood pressure.
+In Europe, injections of mistletoe extract are often prescribed as a complementary treatment for to reduce the side effects of chemotherapy in cancer patients.

-5. In medieval times, mistletoe wasn’t just a Christmas decoration, but one perhaps better suited to Halloween: Hung over doors to homes and stables, it was thought to prevent witches and ghosts from entering.
+In the medieval era, mistletoe wasn’t just a Christmas decoration, but one perhaps better suited to Halloween.
+Hung over doors to homes and stables, it was thought to prevent witches and ghosts from entering.

-6. According to some accounts, the name mistletoe means “dung branch,” a nod to the seeds’ ability to stick to tree branches when pooped out by birds.
-The viscous middle layer of the fruit is so sticky that the seeds get glued where they land post-digestion, which starts a new mistletoe plant.
-Mistletoe goo is so sticky that trappers used to smear it on tree branches to catch birds, which would land and then be unable to fly away.
+Mistletoe may be nod to the seeds’ ability to stick to tree branches when pooped out by birds.
+The unusual word might come from the Old English missel, which could refer to the mistle thrush, a bird thought to spread the seeds through its droppings; and the Proto-Germanic word for "twig."
+The viscous middle layer of the mistletoe fruit is so sticky that the seeds get glued where they land post-digestion, which starts a new mistletoe plant.

-The Roman historian Pliny the Elder told how druids revered mistletoe, recounting a ceremony where they gathered it with a golden sickle, then sacrificed two white bulls.
+The Roman historian Pliny the Elder told how druids viewed mistletoe as sacred, recounting a ceremony where they gathered it with a golden sickle, then sacrificed two white bulls.
 The ceremony still takes place each year, minus the bull-slaying, at the Tenbury Mistletoe Festival in England.